jateen67/news/README.md

 Running all the cells in `python/neural_network/model.ipynb` will go through the process of training the neural network and then feeding it the articles to determine the scores for them.

-After completing the entire web scraping process, then training and feeding the model, the frontend should be up-to-date and ready!
+After completing the entire web scraping process, then training and feeding the model, running `npm run dev` in the `root directory` will show you a frontend that is up-to-date and ready!

-## Results

-[include graphs, observations, etc.]

 ## Data